8-24/8-24-website/readme.md

 ## Usefull commands
-- To compile sass & JS
+- `npm run dev` To compile sass & JS
-- `npm run dev`
-To refresh the database
-- `php artisan migrate:refresh`
+- `php artisan migrate:refresh` To refresh the database
-To fill the database with seeder, to do after the refresh or it will be many duplications
+- `php artisan db:seed` To fill the database with seeder, to do after the refresh or it will be many duplications
-- `php artisan db:seed`

-To add new commit
+#### To add new commit
 - `git commit -m "commit description"`
-To push commit online
+#### To push commit online
 - `git push -u origin`
-To get updates from another collaborator
+#### To get updates from another collaborator
 - `git pull upstream master`